Online Dynamic Programming

-Consider the following \textit{online learning} problem.
-In each trial, the algorithm plays with a \underline{B}inary \underline{S}earch \underline{T}ree (BST) for a given set of $n$ keys.
-Then the adversary reveals a set of probabilities for the $n$ keys and their $n+1$ gaps, and the algorithm incurs a linear loss of \textit{average search cost}.
-The goal is to predict with a sequence of BSTs minimizing \textit{regret} which is the difference between the total loss of the algorithm and the total loss of the single best BST chosen in hindsight.
+In this paper we generalize the online shortest path problem to learning any min-sum dynamic programming problem.
+The set of subproblems is fixed between trails.
+In each trial, the learner predicts with a solution.
+It then receives the losses of all solutions (by receiving the losses of all components).
+Note that there is no assumed distribution from which the losses are drawn.
+The goal is to minimize \emph{regret} (the total loss of the learner minus the total loss of the single best solution in hindsight) for any (possibly adversarial) sequence of losses between trials.
+With proper tuning of the algorithms, the regret is typically logarithmic in the number of solutions.

-A natural approach to solve this problem is to keep track of a distribution on all possible BSTs during the trials (e.g. by running the \textit{Hedge} algorithm \cite{freund1997decision} with one weight per BST).
-However, this seems impractical since it requires maintaining a weight vector of exponential size.
-Here we focus on combinatorial objects that are comprised of $n$ components where the number of objects is typically exponential in $n$.
-For a BST the components are the depth values of the keys and the gaps in the tree.
-This line of work requires that the loss of an object is linear in the components (see e.g.~\cite{takimoto2003path}).
-In our BST examples the loss is simply the dot product between the components and the frequencies.
+For sake of concreteness, consider the problem of learning the best \underline{B}inary \underline{S}earch \underline{T}ree (BST) for a given fixed set of $n$ keys \citep{thomas2001introduction}.
+In each trial, the learner plays with a BST.
+Then the adversary reveals a set of probabilities for the $n$ keys and the learner incurs a linear loss of \textit{average search cost}, which is simply the dot product between the vector of probabilities and the vector of depth values of the keys in the tree.
+The regret of the learner is the difference between its total loss and the sum over trials of the average search cost for the single best BST chosen in hindsight.